goauthentik/authentik/website/docs/user-group-role/user/user_basic_operations.md

 The following topics are for the basic management of users: how to create, modify, delete or deactivate users, and using a recovery email.

+[Policies](../../policies/index.md) can be used to further manage how users are authenticated.
+For example, in authentik email addresses are (by default) not required to be unique, but you can use a policy to [enforce unique email addresses](../../policies/working_with_policies/unique_email.md).

 ### Create a user

 > If you want to automate user creation, you can do that either by [invitations](./invitations.md), [`user_write` stage](../../flow/stages/user_write), or [using the API](/developer-docs/api/browser).